-Bitcoins are cryptocurrency or decentralized digital currency through which anyone can send or receive any amount of money at any part of the globe.
-It follows a peer-to-peer system which means that users can undertake transactions directly without any intermediary like bank or a credit card company.
+Bitcoins are a cryptocurrency or a decentralized digital currency through which anyone can send or receive any amount of money at any part of the globe.
+It follows a peer-to-peer system which means that users can undertake transactions directly without any intermediary like a bank or a credit card company.

 1. Bitcoins, like shares, are volatile in nature:

 The Bitcoin market is deeply affected by daily transactions, i.e., daily buying and selling of bitcoins, a phenomenon similar to the stock market.
 Bitcoins cannot be regulated by any monetary policies.

 A daily fluctuation in Bitcoins is considered standard, unlike in other currencies.
 This is because only a limited amount of this currency is available.
 By default, it always will be an unstable currency since it has no real value.
 For instance, today, if you spend x amount of Bitcoins in purchasing product A, tomorrow the same product A could be available at x/2 amount.
 People who invest in Bitcoins should keep track of its value at all times.
 There are many sites that help keep track.

 In India, there are various secure websites from where you can buy and sell the currency like Zebpay, Coin secure and Unocoin.

 2. Bitcoin transactions are stored in a vast digital ledger called ‘blockchain’.

 In our day to day transactions, we trust third parties like the government, the banks, etc. to facilitate and approve our transactions.
 No transaction is open to the public domain.